 When you’re ready to cancel, follow these five steps:

-1. Log in to your Spokeo account here.
+- Log in and go directly to your Spokeo account page.

-5. Check your email to make sure you received a cancellation verification for your Spokeo membership.
+- Check your email to make sure you received a cancellation verification for your Spokeo membership.
+Spokeo states that once you cancel, the membership will not auto-renew.

-The website makes it possible to easily cancel your Spokeo subscription without contacting customer care.
-Alternatively, though, you can also stop your Spokeo subscription by emailing the Spokeo customer care team at [email protected].
+Alternatively, you can also stop your Spokeo subscription by emailing the Spokeo customer care team at [email protected].
 Put in a cancel subscription request, and make sure to include your full name and the email address associated with your Spokeo account.

 Spokeo Opt Out vs. Managed Removal Services